SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The next event on my list of the best free things to do in San Francisco in September is Shakespeare in the Park.
 Each year, the San Francisco Shakespeare Festival offers several free performances in the park.

 They select one classic play and offer performances all around town.
-The San Francisco shows start over Labor Day Weekend and are offered for several weekends through the end of the month/early October.
-If you miss these performances, you might be in luck since the show also moves to different locations throughout the bay area.
+The San Francisco shows start over Labor Day Weekend and are offered for a couple of weekend in September.

 >> Check out this year's schedule of shows